 Dead person!
 Dead person!
 Dead person!

-Noticing the next flood of shock welling up in my eyes, he quickly pleads, “Don’t scream again.
-It’s just—” He blinks several times.
-“Film equipment.”
+Obviously noticing the next flood of shock enter my eyes, he quickly pleads, “Don’t scream again.
+It’s just”—he blinks several times—“film equipment.”

 “I’m supposed to check out this castle for a new film set,” he explains and sounds more certain now.
 “The casket is a requisite.
 It’s not real.”

-Film…all right.
-That explains a lot.
-No dead persons anywhere.
-Chills run down my arms still, but my racing heart gradually returns to a healthy, normal beat.
-I don’t like sitting in the cold shadow, so I scramble to my feet and move into the light, keeping close to the wall for support.
-When I turn around on shaky legs, he has followed me but still remains concealed in the shadows.
+However, with the cold wall behind me, and the cool shadow enveloping me like an eerie blanket, the chills keep coming.
+I scramble to my feet and move into the light, staying close to the wall for support.
+When I turn around on shaky legs, Quentin has followed me, but he still remains concealed in the shadows.

-I can finally see more of his face.
-His jaw is set while he silently scrutinizes me with almond shaped eyes.
-Unless the shadows play a trick on me, his skin is flawless and his cheekbones are set high.
-His blond hair, long enough to fall tousled over his forehead, just doesn’t reach his eyes, and his body appears lean, yet muscular under that t-shirt which looks vintage with a Jack Daniel’s logo on the front.
+There’s just enough light for me to see more of his face.
+His jaw is set while he silently scrutinizes me with almond-shaped eyes.
+Unless the shadows play tricks on me, his skin is flawless, and his cheekbones are high-set.
+His blond hair is long enough to fall tousled over his forehead yet not into his eyes, and his body appears lean yet muscular under his t-shirt, which looks vintage with a Jack Daniel’s logo on the front.
 He’s quite cute.

 “Are you an actor?
 Because you look like one.”

-He laughs softly now.
+He laughs softly.
 “I get that all the time.
-But no. I merely work for this…guy, who wants this place to be cleaned out.”
+But, no. I merely work for this…guy who wants this place cleaned out.”

 “Did you bring a film crew?”

 “I was sent here alone.”
-His face turns sober, almost annoyed as he tells me so.
+His face turns sober, his expression almost annoyed as he tells me so.

 “You’re from the States, aren’t you?”